Game of Four

-Game of Four (Détrompez-vous) is a 2007 French comedy film directed by Bruno Dega.
+Game of Four (Détrompez-vous) is a 2007 French comedy film directed by Bruno Dega and co-written with Jeanne Le Guillou.
+The film stars Mathilde Seigner, Roschdy Zem, François Cluzet, and Alice Taglioni.

 Plot

 Lisa and Thomas are lovers.
 They give appointments in hotels and have so far managed to avoid arousing the suspicions of their respective spouses, Lionel and Carole.
 One day, Carole goes to a new gynecologist (hers is on maternity leave!)
 And falls on Lionel, she had met shortly before leaving school, their children being in the same class.
 A detail then puts their chip ear, they even decorated the pen came from Seville, which had been offered by the husband and wife.

 They eventually realize that Lisa and Thomas were in the same place at the same time.
 Lionel and Carole each follow their spouse and discover their connection.
 They will then work independently of each other to separate the two lovers ...